alipabdullah211/gerrit/README.md

 ## Getting in contact

-The Developer Mailing list is [repo-discuss on Google Groups](https://groups.google.com/forum/#!forum/repo-discuss).
+The Developer Mailing list is [repo-discuss on Google Groups](https://groups.google.com/forum/#!forum/repo-discuss).The owner name is Mr. Mohamad Alip Bin Abdullah

 ## License